 KEEP IN TOUCH WITH YOUR EXISTING CUSTOMERS.

 It has been proven that it costs more to get a new customer than to keep an existing one.
 Right now, go to your existing customers.
 Thank them and let them know you appreciate them.
 You may be able to make up some of your sales loss by increasing sales to existing clients.
 Keep in touch with them and continue to strengthen your partnership with them.
-Also look at some of your previous customers that are no longer doing business with you to see if you can re-establish a relationship so that they will do business with you again.
+Also, look at some of the previous customers that are no longer doing business with you to see if you can re-establish a relationship so that they will do business with you again.